Chapter 8 » 8.18

 Constitution and purpose

 Britain Yearly Meeting Trustees are responsible for the work, assets and property of the yearly meeting.
-The four standing committees appointed by Meeting for Sufferings (8.06) report to them.
+The two central committees appointed by Yearly Meeting as defined in 8.06 report to them.

-Trustees must report to Yearly Meeting any other changes in the structure of standing committees through which they work (7.03); in such cases, any amendments to our church government reflect decisions already taken, and it is for Yearly Meeting in session to decide whether the proposed textual changes to our book of discipline accurately describe the new structure.
+Trustees must report to Yearly Meeting any other changes in the structure of the committees specified in 8.06 through which they work; in such cases, any amendments to our church government reflect decisions already taken, and it is for Yearly Meeting in session to decide whether the proposed textual changes to our book of discipline accurately describe the new structure.

 Trustees are accountable to Yearly Meeting (chapter 6) and the charity regulators (chapters 14 & 15).
-Trustees and the standing committees may communicate by minute with Meeting for Sufferings and Yearly Meeting Agenda Committee, and with each other.
-Standing committees may also communicate with General Meeting for Scotland, Crynwyr Cymru – Quakers in Wales and area meetings on specific delegated matters; they should ensure that this is done in co-ordination with Trustees and other standing committees, liaising as required.
+Trustees and Yearly Meeting committees may communicate by minute with the Agenda Planning Committee for Yearly Meeting, and with each other.
+Yearly Meeting committees may also communicate with Crynwyr Cymru – Quakers in Wales, Quakers in Scotland and area meetings on specific delegated matters; they should ensure that this is done in co-ordination with Trustees and other Yearly Meeting committees, liaising as required.